• Dec 19, 2024

-Tihar Festival, otherwise known as the festival of lights is a five-day-long Hindu festival observed by the Hindus in Nepal and the Nepalese Diaspora worldwide.
+Tihar Festival, otherwise known as the Festival of Lights is a five-day-long Hindu festival observed by the Hindus in Nepal and the Nepalese Diaspora worldwide.
 It is also celebrated in some Indian States and is known as Deepawali.
 Tihar often falls in October and November during the end of the harvest season in Nepal.

 It is considered to be of great importance as it shows the contribution not just to the humans and the gods, but also to the animals that maintain an intimate relationship with humans.